stevedoesitall/stats/README.md

 # Sailthru Stats Aggregator

-Tool for hitting the Sailthru /stats API endpoint, aggregating data from the last 30 days for blasts, triggers, or lists:
+Tool for hitting the Sailthru /stats API endpoint, aggregating data from the last 30 days for blasts, triggers, or lists.
+Example of file output in the "file_examples" folder.

 # Blast Stats